 The DMTIP is reviewed by the Technical Advisory Committee and is approved by the Policy Committee.
 A public hearing is held for comment on the DMTIP.
-This hearing is publicized in the local newspapers and the PLAN NEWS.
+This hearing is publicized in the local newspapers and the website, including Facebook.
 The transit private providers are specifically notified of these meetings and the public hearing so they can provide comment.